Find your care

 - Circulating insulin levels do not decrease but muscles take in more glucose and any insulin present becomes more efficient in its ability to lower glucose.

-- High insulin levels impair glucose release from the liver and may cause hypoglycemia.
+- High insulin levels impair glucose release from the liver low glucose levels.

 - Check your blood glucose 15-30 minutes before exercise, and every 30 minutes to 1 hour during exercise.

-- If taking insulin, check your Insulin-on-Board (IOB) before starting exercise.
+- Check your insulin-on-board (IOB) before starting exercise.
 It may help to decide whether you need a snack to prevent hypoglycemia.
 The more insulin you have on board, the higher the likelihood of a low glucose.
 You may require more carbohydrates prior to exercise.

 - If your blood glucose is higher than 250 mg/dl, exercise may be detrimental.
 Review exercise glucose targets with your endocrinologist or diabetes team.